-Snapshot: Silversea Expeditions was launched in 2008 as high-end Silversea Cruises’ adventure arm, offering its loyal well-healed clients a chance to explore some really remote corners of the globe at a level of luxury close to what they had been enjoying on Silversea’s 5 ritzy 296- to 382-passenger ships.
+Silversea Expeditions was launched in 2008 as high-end Silversea Cruises’ adventure arm, offering its loyal well-healed clients a chance to explore some really remote corners of the globe at a level of luxury close to what they had been enjoying on Silversea’s 5 ritzy 296- to 382-passenger ships.
 Silversea Expeditions started out with the SILVER EXPLORER (the former PRINCE ALBERT II), and then in 2012 added the SILVER GALAPAGOS (formerly GALAPAGOS EXPLORER), and most recently in 2014, the SILVER DISCOVERER (the former CLIPPER ODYSSEY).
 All of the ships were refurbished before joining Silversea Expeditions, with SILVER EXPLORER being the most elegant.
 Note, most officers and crew aboard SILVER GALAPAGOS are Ecuadorian as required by the government, and the crews on the other two ships are international.
-Another note: In August 2017, Silversea Cruises’ SILVER CLOUD will be refurbished and converted into an ice-class ship and then join Silversea Expeditions by year-end 2017 and offer a similar experience as her fleetmates.
-After the overhaul, SILVER CLOUD EXPEDITION will carry 260 passengers and sail on polar and non-polar regions; when sailing Arctic and Antarctic itineraries, the number of passengers booked on those cruises will be restricted to 200.
-Stay tuned for more details.
+Another note: In August 2017, Silversea Cruises’ SILVER CLOUD was refurbished and converted into an ice-class ship and then joined Silversea Expeditions at the end of 2017 to offer a similar experience as her fleetmates.
+After the overhaul, SILVER CLOUD EXPEDITION carries 254 passengers and sails in polar and non-polar regions; when sailing Arctic and Antarctic itineraries, the number of passengers booked on those cruises will be restricted to 200.

-Passengers: Well-to-do couples 40s on up from North America, and handful from the UK, Europe and Australia.
-Many have cruised on Silversea’s posh cruise ships.
+Well-to-do couples 40s on up from North America, and others from the UK, Europe and Australia.
+Many have previously cruised on Silversea’s posh cruise ships.

-Included Features: All excursions, wine, spirits and all non-alcoholic drinks throughout cruise, plus gratuities.
+All excursions, wine, spirits and all non-alcoholic drinks throughout cruise, plus gratuities.
 Also, a snappy-looking bright red expedition parka embossed with SILVERSEA EXPEDITIONS.

-- Week-long, year-round cruises to the Galapagos are round-trip from Baltra aboard SILVER GALAPAGOS, plus two nights in Quito, Ecuador.
+- Week-long, year-round cruises amongst the Galapagos with two different itineraries, round-trip from Baltra aboard SILVER GALAPAGOS, plus two nights in Quito, Ecuador.

-When to Go?
 The vessels cruise in different regions of the world at the best time to visit: Galapagos is year-round, Antarctica between November and February, Northern Europe, Arctic Canada Alaska, Russian Far East and Japan in the summer, Southeast, East Asia, Indian Ocean and East Africa in the cooler months and the Pacific regions in the summer (winter in the Southern Hemisphere).

 SILVER DISCOVERER has 60 all ocean-view suites; most are View Suites measuring 181 sq. ft. with two windows.
 There are 8 larger suites with balconies and nine 186-square-foot suites with portholes.
 The one Medallion suite is 408 sq. ft., including a balcony.